saytoonz/Noteify/README.md

 Offline Notes

 Your notes are available even when your device is offline.
 Create a note and it will be synced to the Cloud when a connection is established.

-Organize

-Use powerful Search & Sort to quickly find what you need.
-Create folders to organize your notes.
-Priority and Revision fields keep your notes in order.